 Special circumstances.
-ISS will also review unusual situations as a part of the qualitative analysis, such as a company's responsiveness to receiving low support for the say-on-pay proposal in prior years or when a company has a history of poor pay practices.
-The qualitative analysis will consider any other special circumstances, such as unusual equity grant practices (e.g., bi- or triennial awards), the effects of grant timing, special one-time grants, etc. Given the limitations in disclosure and in order to provide a consistent comparison across all companies, the quantitative screen relies on information disclosed in the proxy pay tables for the year in review.
+ISS will also review unusual situations as a part of the qualitative analysis, such as a company's responsiveness to receiving low support for the say-on-pay proposal in prior years or when a company has a history of pay-for-performance misalignments or concerns.
+The qualitative analysis will consider any other special circumstances, such as unusual equity grant practices (e.g., bi- or triennial awards).
+Given the limitations in disclosure and in order to provide a consistent comparison across all companies, the quantitative screen relies on information disclosed in the proxy pay tables for the year in review.
 However, if an elevated concern is raised, ISS will consider special circumstances and unusual grant practices in the qualitative review, if this information is clearly disclosed.
 We note, however, that such circumstances do not automatically invalidate other aspects of the analysis, including the quantitative results, since that methodology's long-term orientation is designed to smooth the impact of timing anomalies.
 Though the quantitative screen looks at CEO pay, compensation for other NEOs will also be reviewed.
 Companies should provide robust disclosure on the rationale and other relevant considerations for such circumstances.